jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The answer to countering hateful ideologies is to upgrade our philosophy to the modern age.

 Sadly, in history, upgrading only happens when old doctrines kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
 This horrible war between European kingdoms was fought during the Science Age.
 Sadly, politics hadn't upgraded yet.
-Europe was still run by a powerful nobility spreading the Medieval Age philosophy of "a nobles divine right to rule."
+Europe was still run by a powerful nobility preaching the Medieval Age philosophy of "a nobles divine right to rule."

-When Main Street demanded a better life, the ruling philosophy only gave them two options to choose from; Catholicism and Protestantism.
+When Main Street demanded a better life, the "divine right to rule" ruling philosophy only gave them two options to choose from; Catholicism and Protestantism.
 Regular people picked a team and slaughtered "the other side" on behalf of "divine" kings.
 Historian Peter H. Wilson summarized The Thirty Years War as "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."

 [The Hanging](https://techvolution.io/content/images/2020/04/The_Hanging_by_Jacques_Callot.jpg)